USDBioinformatics/SBMLDock/README.md

 	docker build -t sbmldock .

 ## Tools
-There is test data for each tool, and you also want to map folders into your
+There is test data for each tool and you also want to map folders into your
-	docker runs so you can get the output back from the tools.
+	running docker images so you can get the output back from the tools.
 	This is done by using `-v /host/folder:/container/folder` and we will also tell it to run in the container's folder so that when the run is over all your output files come back out for you to look at.
 We will do that with `-w /container/folder` noting it's the same place we are mounting into.
 See examples below for this in practice.
 Another thing to be aware of is that files will be owned by root when they come back out of the container.
+So you may need root privileges to work with the output files.

 ### ParaABioS
 -------------------------------------------------------------------------------
 There is test data in the /opt/ParaABioS/ folder to test the tool on.
 To